Gheorghe Eminescu: Educational failure

+Army career

-Eventually, due to "my extracurricular activity", Eminescu found himself under interdiction to attend any civilian high school in Romania.
+In 1913, due to "my extracurricular activity", Eminescu found himself under interdiction to attend any civilian high school in Romania.
+In one of his manuscripts, he clarifies that his expulsion was largely due to his participation in a riot against the Tulcea segment of the Social Democratic Party; elsewhere, he noted having been singled out for his organization of a literary festival and his leadership of Avântul student society.
 Eminescu's relatives stepped in, and decided that he should follow an officer's career.
 As he later confessed to literary historian Anghel Popa, he felt no special calling for military life, to which he now preferred writing.
 Eminescu tried to back out of the career imposed on him by never showing up for his entry-level examination, but the Condeescus, using their connections in high places, arranged that he still be matriculated.
 During his subsequent military training, he developed a lifelong friendship with Gheorghe Mihail, the future Army General.
-Gheorghe finally graduated from a military academy just as Romania was entering World War I. A Sublieutenant at the time, Eminescu then fought in the 35th Infantry Regiment during the Romanian Campaign, seeing action in Northern Dobruja and the Battle of the Argeș, then withdrawing into Western Moldavia.
+Eminescu finally graduated from a military academy just as Romania was entering World War I.

+A Sublieutenant at the time, Eminescu then fought in the 35th Infantry Regiment during the Romanian Campaign, seeing action in Northern Dobruja and the Battle of the Argeș, then withdrawing into Western Moldavia.
 He earned distinction in the defense of Mărășești, serving under poet Andrei Naum; he took command of the 2nd Machine Gunners Company when both Naum and the company commander, Radu Nicolae, were killed in action.
-He was afterwards captured by the German Army and sent to an internment camp in Germany.
+His memoirs record his frustration with the Imperial Russian Army, whom he regarded as an excessively lackadaisical ally of the Romanians.
+Eminescu was afterwards captured by the German Army and sent to an internment camp in Germany.
 He was well treated by his captors, and, as his daughter reports, became an avid Germanophile.
+In 1917, he was in Bucharest, and helped Albert Espey of the Imperial German Army, who was passionate about Romanian literature, from which he would later translate.
+Together, they visited a locally famous folk musician Lăutar Iancu, who gave them a poetry recital.

-Returning home after the separate peace of May 1918, Eminescu rejoined the Romanian Army, which, under Ernest Broșteanu, moved into Bessarabia to displace left-wing insurgents.
+After the separate peace of May 1918, Eminescu rejoined the Romanian Army, which, under Ernest Broșteanu, moved into Bessarabia to displace left-wing insurgents.
 Eminescu witnessed Broșteanu's difficulties in dealing with the Moldavian Democratic Republic, and always resented the latter's political leader, Ion Inculeț.
 Advanced to Lieutenant, in late 1918 he commanded the Gunners' Company of Bălți, stationed in Gheorghe Râșcanu's townhouse; he answered to Colonel Victor Bacaloglu, a fellow writer.
 It was in these circumstances that he witnessed the Khotyn Uprising (which he regarded as a Bolshevik incursion) and its aftermath.
 His notes on these events report that the quashing was brutal: he personally observed an incident during which Captain Mociulschi shot a railway signalman, accused of having assisted a partisans' raid on Ocnița.